Zander-Labuschagne/SecureSignIn-v3a/README.md

 How to install:
   1. Oracle Java Runtime Environment is required to run the application, OpenJDK should work but was never tested.
-  2. Either run the SecureSignIn-3a.jar file on any operating system(execute ``java -jar SecureSignIn-3a.jar`` in console) found in the ``bin`` directory, or run the ``install.sh`` file after extracting the zip file to install the application on Linux or MacOS systems with the following command: ``sudo sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.
-(Be sure to extract the appropraite file for your system, i.e. macOS or Linux)
+  2. Either run the SecureSignIn-3a.jar file on any operating system(execute ``java -jar SecureSignIn-3a.jar`` in terminal) found in the ``bin`` directory, or run the ``install.sh`` file after extracting the zip file to install the application on Linux or MacOS systems with the following command: ``sudo sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.
+(Be sure to extract the appropraite file for your system, i.e. MacOS or Linux)
   3. On some Linux systems it's necessary to run ``sudo chmod +x install.sh`` before installation.

   (Feel free to create a Windows version for the installer as I will not make one myself)